 The key here is to ensure that 3D secure is active on the card brands you wish to use on the website.

 Well done, you have now finished the setup of the plugin!
 Now the important thing to do is test the payment gateway a few times before going live.

-In the description field, you will most likely find an error code, something like unknown order/1/r if you do you can have a look here at the troubleshooting error codes.
-There you will find out what the issues are and what is needed to fix it.
+In the description field, you will most likely find an error code, something like unknown order/1/r.
+If you do, you can have a look here at the troubleshooting error codes.
+There you will find out what the issues are and what is needed to fix them.